Sand, Sunscreen And ... Sharks! Cape Cod Beach Towns Do More To Keep People Safe

 A year after a young man was killed by a shark off Cape Cod — the first such death there in more than 80 years — beach towns full of vacationers are struggling to manage an influx of great whites.

-Sharks off the coast have become more common in recent years as the seal population that they hunt has increased.
-Scientists point out that sharks do not target humans, though can mistake them for prey.
+Sharks off the coast have become more common in recent years as the seal population they hunt has increased.
+Scientists point out that sharks do not target humans, though they can mistake them for prey.
 But many officials believed the attack was only a matter of time.

 Last year's death happened while a 26-year-old was boogie boarding.
-Weeks before that, another man was attacked and fought off a shark while swimming in what he said was 8-10 feet of water.
+Weeks before that, another man was attacked and fought off a shark while swimming in what he said was 8 to 10 feet of water.
 Both those incidents have driven home the risk for many.

-On Newcomb Hollow Beach in Wellfleet, vacationer Olivia Gattuso says she normally enjoys hour long swims.
-She's being more cautious now.
+On Newcomb Hollow Beach in Wellfleet, Mass., vacationer Olivia Gattuso says she normally enjoys hourlong swims.
+She is being more cautious now.

 "I mean yesterday was a really good swimming day, and I wouldn't let myself go anywhere above my waist because I was too afraid, she says.